simesy/satis/README.md

 # GovCMS Packagist

 A packagist resource managed by GovCMS for use by Composer projects.
-This packagist essentially only the packages required to build the GovCMS distribution.
-All the modules available in this packagist have been reviewed and curated.
+This packagist service only offers an essential set of packages required to build the GovCMS distribution.
+All the modules available in this packagist have been reviewed.

 [![CircleCI](https://circleci.com/gh/govCMS/satis.svg?style=svg)](https://circleci.com/gh/govCMS/satis)